dyv/paxos/README.md

+Final Repository is located at "https://github.com/dyv/distfs" This is using Go for the primary language.
+Because it requires a very specific directory structure I have provided basic scripts when running from the "peerster/finalProject" directory.
+To do this run:
+$ ./init.sh
+$ ./build.sh
+$ ./test.sh
+To Run from peerster/finalProject

 Stage 1: Basic Implementation of Paxos Following Wikipedia Description

 This protocol is the most basic of the Paxos family.
 Each instance of the Basic